judsonlmoore/judsonlmoore.com/_posts/travel/destinations/ireland/2018-02-03-dublin-weekend-itinerary.markdown

 - **Official Website:** [irishrail.ie](https://www.irishrail.ie/rail-fares-and-tickets/fares-info/dart-and-short-hop-zone)

-{% cloudinary /assets/images/2018/01/dublin-weekend-itenerary-cliff-walks-greystones.jpg alt="Judson stands on the cliffs of Greystones with the ocean behind him" description="View from the Cliff Walks of Greystones" %}
+{% cloudinary post-image /assets/images/2018/01/dublin-weekend-itenerary-cliff-walks-greystones.jpg alt="Judson stands on the cliffs of Greystones with the ocean behind him" description="View from the Cliff Walks of Greystones" %}

 back to top